SUN Bucks

 Frequently Asked Questions

-• All children who are enrolled in a school that operates the National School Lunch Program (NSLP) or School Breakfast Program (SBP) are eligible for SUN Bucks, regardless of their age.
-This includes students of high school grade or under, including pre-school age children, as well as students participating in a program for those with mental and physical disabilities.
+Children of all ages who are enrolled in a school that operates the National School Lunch Program (NSLP) or School Breakfast Program (SBP) can be eligible for SUN Bucks.
+This includes students at public pre-schools, elementary schools, middle schools, and high schools, as well as students participating in programs for people with mental and physical disabilities.

 Similarly, children who are certified to receive free and reduced price school meals do not need to meet any additional income requirements.

-For all other children, the income threshold for SUN Bucks is 185% of the Federal Poverty Line.
+For all other children, the income threshold for SUN Bucks is 185% of the Federal Poverty Line (highlighted in blue).

 If your child participates in SNAP, TANF, or other qualifying assistance programs, they will be automatically enrolled and you do not need to submit an application for SUN Bucks.